vuejs/vitepress/docs/config/frontmatter-configs.md

 - `doc` - It applies default documentation styles to the markdown content.
 - `home` - Special layout for "Home Page".
 You may add extra options such as `hero` and `features` to rappidly create beautiful landing page.
-- `page` - Behave similar to `doc` but it aplies no styles to the content.
+- `page` - Behave similar to `doc` but it applies no styles to the content.
 Useful when you want to create a fully custom page.

 ```yaml
 ---